Monmouth County Resisting Arrest Defense Lawyers

 Self-Defense.
 The only time an individual can resort to self-defense is when a police officer uses excessive force.
 In this instance, the accused is permitted to use that amount of force reasonably necessary to escape the encounter.

 A resisting arrest charge in Monmouth County obviously has the potential to become much more complicated and risky than you might have initially believed.
 An accomplished criminal defense lawyer at our firm can ensure that you have the opportunity to avert negative consequences of a 2C:29-2 offense.
 We offer these services throughout Monmouth County and especially the busier municipalities in the county such as:

 - Asbury Park Resisting Arrest

 - Wall Resisting Arrest

 - Long Branch Resisting Arrest

 - Freehold Resisting Arrest

 Red Bank Resisting Arrest Attorney

-Resisting arrest is a fairly common offense, especially in night life towns like Red Bank.
+Resisting arrest is a fairly common offense, especially in nightlife towns like Red Bank.
 Broad Street and Front Street are packed with bars and restaurants where the is considerable alcohol consumption.
-Sometime this leads to negative interaction with the Red Bank police and even arrests.
+Sometimes this leads to a negative interaction with the Red Bank police and even arrests.
 If you were arrested in New Jersey’s “hippest town”, Belmar, Sea Bright, Lake Como, Long Branch, Wall or elsewhere in Monmouth County, call the resisting arrest attorneys at The Law Offices of Jonathan F. Marshall.
 A lawyer on our defense team is available 24/7 to help you and the consultation is free.